TIGRLab/SCanD_project/share_folder.md

 │   └── group_T2w.tsv
 ├── qsiprep/0.22.0
 │   ├── qsiprep_metrics.csv
 │   └── qc images and meta data for each scan
+├── smriprep/23.2.3
+│   └── qc images and meta data for each scan
 ├── tractify
 │   └── connectivity.mat file